vincentfrenz/Rfrenz/README.md

 ### Mock Data

-There are two main public examples of CSS data that is often used for dementration.
-These two datasets have been loaded into the R enviroment when the Rfrenz package is called.
+There are two main public examples of CSS data that is often used for demonstration.
+These two datasets have been loaded into the R environment when the Rfrenz package is called.

 ``` r
 head(Rfrenz::hightech_advice, n=2)